 And if this is the first review you have read here, I just want to let you know I share my honest thoughts, regardless of what kind of relationship I have with the company.
 I really want people to make a few extra bucks with LEGIT companies.

-So if you’re thinking about joining Survey Junkie, hopefully, this review will help you decide if it’s worth joining!
+So if you’re thinking about joining, hopefully, this review of Survey Junkie will help you decide if it’s worth joining!

 What is Survey Junkie?